RosterElf Logo

 Performance concerns

-Specific description of the performance issues or gaps being addressed.
+A specific, evidence-based description of the performance gaps being addressed.

 Performance standards

-Clear statement of the expected performance level or behaviour.
+A clear statement of the expected performance level or behaviour required.

 Improvement objectives